 "In order to teach you, I must know you." - Lisa Delpit

 By creatively providing succinct quantitative and qualitative information, stakeholders have diverse perspectives and opportunities to stay engaged and committed to the cause.
-And understanding and evaluating the cause, allows us all to learn, teach and grow together.
+And understanding and evaluating the cause, allows us all to learn, teach, grow, and take risks together.

 "Planning is bringing the future into the present so that you can do something about it now." - Alan Lakein